brittanyellich/refactoring-go/gophercon-eu/slides.md

 </div>

 <!--
-An aside: I'm not here to sell you all on Copilot.
+An aside: I work at GitHub.
+I'm not here to sell you all on Copilot.
 That's not my job.
 But this is the tool I've used the most.

 My opinion on AI has changed over time.